jordanlambino/leagueoflegends-data-analysis/README.md

 <iframe
     src="assets/leesin-num-games-byleague.html" width="800" height="400" frameborder="0"
 ></iframe>
 The bar chart above shows the number of games played for Lee Sin by region.
-This provides new insights to my experiment, as the LCK/LPL regions seem to play Lee Sin significantly more, and still has a positive win rate.
+This provides new insights to my experiment, as the LCK/LPL regions seem to play Lee Sin significantly more, yet they still have a higher win-rate than all leagues, aside from the VCS.